clarity20/tql/README.md

 # TQL: the Terse Query Language
-*Please note: TQL has been superseded by Miniquery.
-Code and features are being ported there as a permanent measure.*
+*Please note: TQL is not being actively maintained.
+The code and features are being ported to python for incorporation into Miniquery.*

 TQL is a software library that makes working with relational databases *massively* easier than writing and running conventional SQL.
 If you run *lots* of queries